jens1o/hitbox-api-php/README.md

 ### This library is not finished nor complete!
 I'll work on it, but it may take some time.

 #### Implementations may change due to restructure and refactor...
-Verify that updating the libs may result in a breaking change!
+Verify that updating the api client may result in a breaking change!

 If something is missing, or something is not well explained or when you have a question, feel free to [open a issue](https://github.com/jens1o/smashcast-api-php/issues/new).